-Most small businesses do not know exactly what IT equipment they own, where it is, or what its current status is.
+Most small businesses do not have a clear picture of what IT equipment they own, where it is located, or what condition it is in.
 Laptops get reassigned without records being updated.
-Software licences get purchased on behalf of people who have left the company.
-Servers get added to the network without anyone updating the asset register.
-This creates problems when equipment goes missing, when licence audits happen, and when you need to plan for hardware replacement.
-IT asset management is the discipline of maintaining accurate records of your IT inventory throughout its lifecycle.
+Software licences get purchased for people who have already left the company.
+Servers get added to the network without the asset register being updated.
+This creates real problems when equipment goes missing, when licence audits happen, and when you need to plan hardware replacement on a schedule rather than in a crisis.

-This article covers how to build an asset management practice that your business can actually sustain, what to track for each asset type, and how to use asset data to make better IT procurement and retirement decisions.
+IT asset management is the practice of maintaining accurate records of your IT inventory throughout its lifecycle.
+This guide covers how to build an asset management practice that your business can actually sustain, what to track for each asset type, and how to use asset data to make better IT procurement and retirement decisions.

 The Asset Lifecycle